 In 1924 Doane Robinson of the South Dakota Historical Society had an idea.
-He thought carving huge stone faces into a mountainside would be a wonderful gift to the people of the United States.
-The monument would also attract tourists to his state.
-He hired sculptor Gutzon Borglum to do the carving.
-Mount Rushmore's giant faces now bring millions of visitors to South Dakota to see one of the largest public monuments ever created.

-Borglum chose Mount Rushmore in the Black Hills as the site for the carving.
-The mountain's rock face was 400 feet high and 1,000 feet across.
-The carvings would last because the rock was hard granite without deep cracks or other obvious flaws.
-Because it faced southeast, the rock face
+He thought carving 8 huge stone faces into a mountainside would be a 16 wonderful gift to the people of the United States.
+25 The monument would also attract tourists to his 34 state.
+He hired sculptor Gutzon Borglum to do the 42 carving.
+Mount Rushmore's giant faces now bring 51 millions of visitors to South Dakota to see one of 58 the largest public monuments ever created.
+68 Borglum chose Mount Rushmore in the Black Hills 74 as the site for the carving.
+The mountain's rock 82 face was 400 feet high and 1,000 feet across.
+91 The carvings would last because the rock was 100 hard granite without deep cracks or other obvious 108 flaws.
+Because it faced southeast, the rock face 116

-Work began on August 10, 1927.
-Artisans used dynamite to blast rock from the mountain.
-Then they cut away more rock to create the faces.
-These master craftsmen sat in special chairs on long cables that hung over the side of the mountain.
-Borglum used a five-foot-high plaster model of the faces to direct the workers.
-When workers started carving Jefferson's face, they found that the rock on that side of the mountain was unstable.
-Borglum had to readjust his plans and carve Jefferson on the other side of Washington.
-The original carving of Jefferson's face was blasted away with dynamite.
-Lincoln was carved after Jefferson, and Roosevelt was carved last.
-It took workers six and a half years to finish the carving, though the memorial wasn't completed for 14 years because of financial problems.
+- was lit by the sun most of the day, so the carved 124 faces would not be in the shadows.
+Robinson 136 suggested carving the faces of western heroes 144 such as Lewis and Clark.
+Borglum wanted to honor 151 160 the Presidents who had helped make the United States a great nation.
+Borglum's vision won out.
+He 168 chose George Washington, the first President, and 177 Thomas Jefferson, the author of the Declaration of 184 Independence.
+Next he chose Abraham Lincoln, his 192 personal hero, and finally the great outdoorsman 199 Theodore Roosevelt.
+206 - Work began on August 10, 1927.
+Artisans used 208 dynamite to blast rock from the mountain.
+Then 216 224 they cut away more rock to create the faces.
+These 234 master craftsmen sat in special chairs on long 242 cables that hung over the side of the mountain.
+Borglum used a five-foot-high plaster model of the 251 faces to direct the workers.
+When workers started 261 carving Jefferson's face, they found that the rock 269 on that side of the mountain was unstable.
+Borglum 277 had to readjust his plans and carve Jefferson on the 286 other side of Washington.
+The original carving of 296 Jefferson's face was blasted away with dynamite.
+304 311 Lincoln was carved after Jefferson, and Roosevelt was carved last.
+It took workers six and a half 318 years to finish the carving, though the memorial 328 wasn't completed for 14 years because of financial 336 problems.
+344